 Learning the difference between transitive and intransitive verbs can help students of English improve their knowledge of English grammar, which improves fluency.
+This page will help you identify transitive and intransitive verbs and phrasal verbs.

 A transitive verb is a verb that can have an object.
 For example, the verb kick.